digst/DCAT-AP-DK/releases/v.2.0/docs/index-en.md

 <dt>Range</dt>
 <dd>http://purl.org/dc/terms/RightsStatement</dd>
 <dt>Usage note (en)</dt>
-<dd>This property refers to information that indicates whether the Dataset is open data, has access restrictions or is not public.
-A controlled vocabulary with three members (:public, :restricted, :non-public) will be created and maintained by the Publications Office of the EU. </dd>
+<dd>This property refers to information about who has rights to access the dataset.
+A controlled vocabulary with three members (:public, :restricted, :non-public) has been created by the Publications Office of the EU.
+See EU Vocabularies Access Right Named Authority List: http://publications.europa.eu/resource/authority/access-right </dd>
 <dt>Definition (en)</dt>
 <dd>Information about who access the resource or an indication of its security status.</dd>
 <dt>Multiplicity</dt>